Sign up as a Comparison Shopping Service

 These are the requirements that you'll need to meet as a CSS to show ads for the products of merchants that you represent.

 - You must operate a Comparison Shopping Service website meeting the following requirements:

 - The site shows all offers that you submit to Google and allows users to search for and compare different products and different offers for the same product from different merchants.

-- NEW, starting 31 January 2019: The site shows offers from 50 distinct merchant domains for every country that they target with Shopping ads.
+- The site shows offers from 50 distinct merchant domains for every country they target with Shopping ads.
 These must be merchants that deliver products to the respective country, meaning consumers in the country can buy from them.